OrchaniousS/fcc-discordBot/README.md

 #
 FCC discord bot which helps you get more information about available certifications and resources for coding.
 #
+- Bot is running 24/7 with the help of [🟢 UptimeRobot](https://uptimerobot.com/)
 #
 Certification | Link | Keywords | Availability
 :--- | :---: | :--- | :---: